z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/gptransfer.md

 The name of the file that contains the list of tables where errors occurred is `failed_migrated_tables_`yyyymmdd\_hhmmss`.txt`.
 The yyyymmdd\_hhmmss is a time stamp when the `gptransfer` process was started.
 The file is created in the directory were `gptransfer` is executed.

 After `gptransfer` completes copying database objects, the utility compares the row count of each table copied to the destination databases with the table in the source database.
 The utility returns the validation results for each table.
-You can disable the table row count validation by specifying the `--no-final-count` option.
+You can deactivate the table row count validation by specifying the `--no-final-count` option.

 **Note:** If the number of rows do not match, the table is not added to the file that lists the tables where transfer errors occurred.